commonbaseapp/commonbase-python/README.md

 ### Chat

-To create a chat completion, use the `context` method to provide a list of chat messages.
+To create a chat completion, use the `chat_context` argument to provide a list of chat messages.
 You must also set the OpenAI configuration to `chat`.
 In this mode, the `prompt` argument functions as a system message.